salmonkarp/tp/docs/DeveloperGuide.md

     1. Test case: `grade 1 n/Q1 g/100`<br>
        Expected: No student is graded.
 Error details shown in the status message.

+### Marking a student's tutorial class attendance
+1. Marking a student's tutorial class attendance while all students are being shown

+   Prerequisites: List all students using the `list` command.
+Multiple students in the list.

+    1. Test case: `attend 1 c/t1`<br>
+       Expected: First student's t1 attendance is set to 1.
+Details of the attended contact shown in the status message.

+    2. Test case: `attend 1 2 3 c/t1`<br>
+       Expected: First, second and third student's t1 attendance is set to 1.
+Details of the attended contact shown in the status message.

+    3. Test case: `attend [LAST_STUDENT_INDEX] c/t2`<br>
+       Expected: Last student's t2 attendance is set to 1.
+Details of the attended contact shown in the status message.

+    4. Test case: `attend 2 c/InvalidTutorialClass`<br>
+       Expected: No student's attendance is marked.
+Error details shown in the status message.

+    5. Other incorrect attend commands to try: `attend`, `attend InvalidIndex c/t1`, `attend 1 InvalidIndex c/t1`<br>
+       Expected: Error details shown in the status message.

+1. Marking a student's tutorial class attendance after a find command

+   Prerequisites: Find a subset of students using the `find` command.
+Multiple students in the filtered list.

+    1. Test case: `attend 1 c/t1`<br>
+       Expected: First student's t1 attendance is set to 1.
+Details of the attended contact shown in the status message.

+    2. Test case: `attend 2 c/InvalidTutorialClass`<br>
+        Expected: No student's attendance is marked.
+Error details shown in the status message.

+1. Marking a student's tutorial class when list is empty

+    1. Prerequisites: Delete all students using the `clear` command.

+    2. Test case: `attend 1 c/t3`<br>
+       Expected: No student's attendance is marked.
+Error details shown in the status message.

+### Unmarking a student's tutorial class attendance
+1. Unmarking a student's tutorial class attendance while all students are being shown

+   Prerequisites: List all students using the `list` command.
+Multiple students in the list.

+    1. Test case: `unattend 1 c/t1`<br>
+       Expected: First student's t1 attendance is set to 0.
+Details of the unattended contact shown in the status message.

+    2. Test case: `unattend [LAST_STUDENT_INDEX] c/t2`<br>
+       Expected: Last student's t2 attendance is set to 0.
+Details of the unattended contact shown in the status message.

+    3. Test case: `unattend 2 c/InvalidTutorialClass`<br>
+       Expected: No student's attendance is unmarked.
+Error details shown in the status message.

+    4. Other incorrect unattend commands to try: `unattend`, `unattend InvalidIndex c/t1`, `unattend 1 c/t1 c/t2`<br>
+       Expected: Error details shown in the status message.

+2. Unmarking a student's tutorial class attendance after a find command

+   Prerequisites: Find a subset of students using the `find` command.
+Multiple students in the filtered list.

+    1. Test case: `unattend 1 c/t1`<br>
+       Expected: First student's t1 attendance is set to 0.
+Details of the unattended contact shown in the status message.

+    2. Test case: `unattend 2 c/InvalidTutorialClass`<br>
+       Expected: No student's attendance is unmarked.
+Error details shown in the status message.

+3. Unmarking a student's tutorial class when list is empty

+    1. Prerequisites: Delete all students using the `clear` command.

+    2. Test case: `unattend 1 c/t3`<br>
+       Expected: No student's attendance is unmarked.
+Error details shown in the status message.

 ### Deleting a person